avalonv/reCBZ/README.md

 ## Usage

 Accepts a valid .cbz or .zip file, or a collection of files.
-Returns a converted copy based on current settings.
+Returns a repacked copy based on current settings.
 See options for defaults.

 The output file(s) will always be saved as `filename [reCBZ].extension`, unless **--overwrite** is specified.